-That view is myopic.
 In truth, dental and vision insurance can be crucial for identifying health concerns that go well beyond the eyes and mouth.
-Dental health is linked to conditions such as cardiovascular disease, premature birth, pneumonia and endocarditis.1 Optometrists regularly spot diseases such as diabetes and high blood pressure before physicians.2 And that’s apart from the 11 million Americans over age 12 who require vision correction (and everyone with a mouth needs regular dental cleanings.).2
+Dental health is linked to conditions such as cardiovascular disease, premature birth, pneumonia and endocarditis.2 Optometrists regularly spot diseases such as diabetes and high blood pressure before physicians.3 And that’s apart from the 197 million American adults who require vision correction (and everyone with a mouth needs regular dental cleanings).4

 “I never would have thought to see an endocrinologist if it weren’t for my eye doctor.” – Mary, 39, thyroid cancer survivor

-Her optometrist had two recommendations.
-One was glasses.
-The other was that she book an appointment with an endocrinologist.
-Mary’s eyes had a slight bulge to them, and the optometrist recognized that as a symptom of certain thyroid conditions.
+It’s something that Mary knows all too well.
+Upon beginning nursing school in her late 30s in hopes of embarking upon a career change, she realized she needed glasses because she couldn’t see the materials being presented in class.5 Her optometrist noted that Mary’s eyes had a slight bulge to them, a symptom of certain thyroid conditions.
 On her eye doctor’s recommendation, Mary saw an endocrinologist.
 Suddenly she had a diagnosis more worrisome than nearsightedness: thyroid cancer.

-Mary’s story shows that dental and vision coverage are important in ways that go beyond the obvious.
-Aflac’s dental and vision insurance plans don’t skimp on the basics, of course.
-They work similarly to health insurance, paying benefits to providers when insureds receive care such as dental exams and cleanings, eye exams and corrective lenses.4,5 They also pay benefits for procedures such as dental crowns and cavity care.
+Dental and vision coverage are important in ways that go beyond the obvious.
+Aflac’s group dental and vision insurance plans don’t skimp on the basics, of course.
+They work similarly to health insurance, paying benefits to providers when insureds receive care such as dental exams and cleanings, eye exams and corrective lenses.8,9 They also pay benefits for procedures such as dental crowns and cavity care.

-Much of the time, the basics are all your clients will need.
-But when it comes to people like Mary who have a condition that can be spotted with routine vision or dental care, that care goes beyond elemental and becomes lifesaving.
+Much of the time, the basics are all that people need.
+But when it comes to people who have a condition that can be spotted with routine vision or dental care, that care goes beyond elemental and can become lifesaving.